NICMx/Jool/en/pool4.md

 To choose the transport address that will mask the source address of the original packet, Jool uses [algorithm 3 of RFC 6056](https://tools.ietf.org/html/rfc6056#page-14).
 Here's a simplified pseudocode version of it:

 	mask = F(packet attributes)
-	while mask has already been reserved:
-		mask = mask + 1
+	while "mask + 1" is possible and mask has already been reserved: mask = mask + 1

 Simply put, a pseudorandom and valid (ie. belongs to the table) address/mask is computed by hashing [a few packet attributes](usr-flags-global.html#--f-args).
 (The hashing function is `F()`.)
 The code then keeps iterating through the available masks until it finds one that hasn't been reserved by a BIB entry.